EN

 The group has also partnered with Centro Cuida at the Pontifical Catholic University of Chile and Centro Imagina at the University of Los Andes, Colombia, to exchange information on adverse experiences in early childhood in Latin America.

-According to researchers and scientists from around the world, the societal impact of childhood distress is enormous.
+According to researchers and scientists worldwide, the societal impact of childhood distress is enormous.
 It is believed that these experiences form adults who can’t adapt easily to society and often perpetuate cycles of violence that are difficult to break.

 In 2017, a study in the United Kingdom followed the lives of people who had lived in deprived conditions in a government orphanage.
 It was reported that those who had been adopted before the age of six months and had lived with families that provided them with appropriate care showed good development throughout their lives.